mcw7246/WebChecker/docs/DesignDoc.md

 > _Provide a very brief statement about the project and the most
 > important user group and user goals._

+To create a high quality WebCheckers product following the American Rules of Checkers in a web application to delight Gary and Ivana.

 ### Glossary and Acronyms
 > _Provide a table of terms and acronyms._